Adapting to climate change

 We’re committed to helping tackle climate change by:

 - addressing, or mitigating, its causes, such as by reducing our carbon dioxide emissions

 - adapting to its effects, such as protecting communities from water shortages, flooding and heatwaves

 Find out what we’re doing to adapt below.

 Essex Local Climate Impact Profile

 The Essex Local Climate Impact Profile assessed the impact of weather events on local authority services, businesses and communities from 2004-2009.
 The 2010 profile helped us, and other local authorities, make informed decisions and develop adaptation action plans.
 The University of Essex conducted a review of the profile in 2012.
-To request a copy of the report and review, email us.
+To request a copy of the report and review, email us using the address below.